singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 Then there's the **lib folder**, which contains custom Ruby code.

-Of the files its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules** file is used by Ruby to describe how pages and assests will be processed.
+Of the files, its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules** file is used by Ruby to describe how pages and assets will be processed.

 #### 7. Edit Landing Page
 To distinguish our new basic Nanoc site, we'll start by editing the two files it comes with as default.
 We take the *index.html* file and change its extension to reflect that we're using markdown instead of HTML and it becomes *index.md*.
 In the content I remove any HTML tags and instead I insert some sample markdown text content and change its title.
 Take note that this file only contains the content of the page and none of the layout.